 If you’re stuck at home again and already out of sourdough starter, odds are you’ve gotten the itch to renovate.
 Might we suggest a route that doesn’t require a sledgehammer or a legion of paint cans?
 Leave it to improvement queen (and our Winter Renovation issue cover star!)
 Leanne Ford to find a no-frills solution that we’re still thinking about a year out: The designer’s tub revamp is as easy as it is chic—all it takes is some tile.

-“This tile idea can translate to any style and any home,” Ford tells us of the project (which was featured in an episode of her HGTV show, Restored by the Fords).
+“This tile idea can translate to any style and any home,” Ford tells us of the project (which was featured in an episode of her HGTV show Restored by the Fords).
 “Penny tile is an inexpensive option that comes in every color under the sun—ain’t no budget gonna stand in the way of extra style points.”

 A built-in tub admittedly isn’t the prettiest, but in a children’s bathroom like this one, it’s a must.
 Ford gave it some love by arranging black and white penny tiles so the darker shade cascades down one side of the tub onto the floor, with a diagonal right edge to seamlessly match up with the lighter version.
-She’s also done something similar in a thicker French stripe pattern; the beauty of this DIY is how versatile it is.
+She also did something similar in a thicker French stripe pattern; the beauty of this DIY is how versatile it is.
 Just think of the possibilities: Try an abstract motif or go bolder with tiles in vibrant hues.

 If you can’t retile the whole room, this upgrade is the next best method for making a splash.
 All you need are rounded or hexagonal tiles (something easy to cut and shape) and you’re good to go.

 Our Winter Renovation issue is here!
 Subscribe now to step inside Leanne Ford’s latest project—her own historic Pennsylvania home.
 Plus discover our new rules of reno.